ebuchman/blog/content/posts/hourglass.md

 problem of payments in that country ("stacking and funneling trust").
-But the lack of an international central bank prevents the solution from being extended to the whole world, causing international payments to be an archetypal hourglass market requiring intermediaries to bridge the trust layers of different political jurisdictions.
+But the lack of an international central bank prevents the solution from being extended to the whole world, causing international payments to be an archetypal hourglass market requiring bilateral intermediaries to bridge the trust layers of different political jurisdictions.

 The cool thing about the hierarchy of money is you technically only have to go up a level to the extent there is imbalance at a lower level.
 In other words, if you can do clearing at one level, you can limit your need to use currency from a higher level.
+Clearing is a multilateral function that can overcome the gross inefficiencies of bilateral relations.
 The largest banks for instance have CHIPS (Clearing House Interbank Payments System) which lets them clear their interbank debt before having to resort to moving bank reserves at the Fed.
 And its not just US banks, but US branches of foreign banks.
 So CHIPS is functionally a major international clearing house for interbank payments.
 But it's still a tight closed club.
-And in 2001 they tightened it up heavily, changing the settlements from once end-of-day to real-time netting with collateralized net positions.
-The collateral requirements seems to have caused like 100 banks to drop out.
+And in 2001 they tightened it up heavily, changing the settlement system from running once end-of-day to running real-time netting with collateralized net positions.
+The new collateral requirements seem to have caused like 100 banks to drop out.

 A big part of the problem of cross-border payments is that the post-WWII Bretton Woods settlement was incoherent.
 Where was everyone supposed to get the USD for settlement?
 And how inefficient and constraining it would be without international clearing.
-Of course there was an alternative proposal at Bretton Woods from the British, led by Keynes, for a multilateral clearing union (the Bancor), which would be the correct way to organize the international financial order across political regimes.
+Of course there was an alternative proposal at Bretton Woods from the British, led by Keynes, for a multilateral clearing union (the [Bancor]), which would be the correct way to organize the international financial order across political regimes.
 This was actually [originally EF Schumacher's idea] who was Keynes' protege, but would later diverge from Keynsians heavily in economics.
 Alas, we did not get our precious Bancor, and got a USD cursed by